hmdolatabadi/AdvFlow/README.md

 </table>

 Interestingly, we observe that this change in distibution can be captured in the base distribution representation of flow-based models.
-In particular, if we compute the relative change in the base distribution representation of the pre-trained normalizing flows between adversarial and clean images, we see that our approach results in adversaries that are closer to the clean image, and hence resemble the clean data distribution better.
+In particular, if we compute the relative change in the base distribution representation of the pre-trained normalizing flows between adversarial and clean images, we see that our approach results in adversaries that are closer to the clean images, and hence resemble the clean data distribution better.

 <p align="center">
   <img width="1200" height="400" src="./images/latent_dist.png">